MabelMoncy/My_App/README.md

 This app is now ready to use and has been successfully deployed online.
 The app.py file serves as the official source code and foundational structure of the application.
 All necessary deployment procedures have been completed, and the app is now live and accessible for use.
 - Use the app: https://alpy.onrender.com

-AI-generated code is also included in this project.
-It has been developed primarily as a learning exercise to understand the working of APIs—particularly OpenAI APIs—and their integration.
-However, the project may still be useful for students interested in learning about coding and API implementation.
+It has been developed primarily as a learning exercise to understand the working of APIs—particularly OpenAI APIs—and their integration, API calls, Testing platforms like postman, etc. However, the project may still be useful for students interested in learning about coding and API implementation.

 This is a simple yet powerful AI web application that answers user queries based on preloaded content.
 Built using OpenAI's API, it provides intelligent and context-aware responses to help users interact with documents more efficiently.